ricalo/blog/_posts/2019-10-12-gitweb-apache-freenas.md

    service apache24 onerestart
    ```

-## Create the repository root
+## Create the common root directory

-The repositories must be stored in a common repository root, which by default is
+The repositories must be stored in a common root directory, which by default is
 located in the `/pub/git` directory.
 To create the `/pub/git` directory:
 ```shell
 mkdir -p /pub/git